Study with us

 What's on campus?

 The campus has seen huge and exciting investment in the past few years, the centrepiece of which is The Forum, the academic and social heart on campus.
-With gorgeous grounds, three libraries (including one on St Luke’s Campus), a cinema museum, an on-site theatre, a campus cinema, a range of technology-rich learning spaces, a new £1.2 Digital Humanities Lab, state-of-the-art sports facilities, a bookshop, two banks (NatWest and Santander), a Print Room, and an eclectic range of places to eat, drink, shop, study and socialise, you have all you need!
+With gorgeous grounds, three libraries (including one on St Luke’s Campus), a cinema museum, an on-site theatre, a campus cinema, a range of technology-rich learning spaces, a new £1.2 Digital Humanities Lab, state-of-the-art sports facilities, a bookshop, a bank (Santander), a Print Room, and an eclectic range of places to eat, drink, shop, study and socialise, you have all you need!

 As a student in the College of Humanities, there are a number of different buildings you may be based in, depending on what you study.
 These may affect which halls you choose to live in, so it's good to know in advance!